2026-2027 Casper Test Dates for US Medical Schools

 What to Know About Scheduling Your Casper Test

-You only need to take the Casper test once, and you are only able to take it once per application cycle.
-If you are unhappy with your performance, you cannot take Casper again, and if you reapply to medical school next year, you will need to retake the Casper test.
+You only need to take the Casper test once, and you can take it only once per application cycle.
+If you are unhappy with your performance, you cannot retake Casper, and if you reapply to medical school next year, you will need to retake the Casper test.

 Keep in mind that Casper is only one part of Acuity Insights.
-You may also be required to complete a Duet assessment depending on the requirements of each specific school.
+You may also be required to complete a Duet assessment depending on each school’s requirements.

 New Casper test dates are released each year, generally in the spring, which is when the last possible dates from the previous application cycle conclude.
 You must sign up for a test date that matches the possible dates for the specific schools you’re applying to.

-If possible, schedule your Casper test sooner rather than later so that you’re not scrambling to complete the test at the last minute or during a packed interview season.
+If possible, schedule your Casper test sooner rather than later so you’re not scrambling to complete it at the last minute or during a packed interview season.
 Each school has its own deadline for when you must submit your Casper test, but as with all aspects of your med school application, the last possible deadline is not the date you should follow.

 You are not able to reserve a Casper test until you create an Acuity Insights account.
 After you create your account, you can follow these steps from Acuity Insights to reserve your preferred test date.